wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 Once this is complete you should be able to load up your service's external IP in your browser and see the dashboard of orders!

 > If you are still seeing Nginx, you may just need to avoid your browser's cache.
-Either "hard refresh" the page (CTRL+SHIFT+R on Windows or CMD+SHIFT+R on a Mac), or open it in a Chrome Incongito tab.
+Either "hard refresh" the page (CTRL+SHIFT+R on Windows or CMD+SHIFT+R on a Mac), or open it in a Chrome Incognito tab.

 Let's set the number of pods back down to two before continuing: